Ingeborg of Norway: Later life

 In 1336, Ingeborg welcomed her daughter Euphemia and her son-in-law Albert of Mecklenburg, Rudolf I, Duke of Saxe-Wittenberg and Henry of Holstein with her own fleet to the coronation of her son and his wife in Stockholm.
 In 1341, Ingeborg and the counts Henry and Claus of Holstein went to war against Valdemar of Schleswig, John of Holstein and the Hanseatic league in Denmark.
 Ingeborg was residing at Kalundborg in Denmark at the time and was attacked by King Valdemar IV there; after two years of alternating conflicts and agreements the matter was settled against King Valdemar, who however regained Copenhagen Castle.
 King Magnus sealed the peace by telling Valdemar to keep the promise he had made to Ingeborg in the peace treaty.
 In 1350, she inherited the title and position of Duke of Halland from her younger son.

 Children and family

-With Eric, Duke of Södermanland, Ingeborg had two children:
+With Duke Erik Magnusson, Ingeborg had two children: